rudof-project/rudof/docs/src/using-rudof/precompiled-shex-schemas.md

 ```

 `rudof` loads the schema exactly as it would for validation
 and writes the resulting `SchemaIR` to `user.ircache`.
-The file is a binary
+The file is a pure
-[bincode](https://docs.rs/bincode) blob preceded by a single-line
-JSON header that records some metadata.
-You can inspect that first line with `head -1`.
+binary artefact: it starts with the magic bytes `RSIR`, followed by an on-disk
+envelope version, a length-prefixed [bincode](https://docs.rs/bincode)
+header (body format, `rudof` version, negation-cycle flag), and the
+bincode-encoded `SchemaIR` body.
+Because the file is not text, do not open it in
+editors that may rewrite line endings or normalise encoding.

 You can also compile as a side-effect of a validation run: